19 Behind-the-Scenes Secrets of IKEA Employees

 IKEA’s sample rooms often feature towering bookshelves, but empty shelves aren’t particularly inviting.
 So, employees are asked to bring books from their own collection to fill the blank space.
 “All of that was stuff we owned,” Rob says.
 Usually they were asked to bring books that matched a certain color scheme.
 And you couldn’t bring in anything racy.
 “You had to use your common sense,” Rob says.
 “Nothing pornographic or anything.”

 14. THE SERIAL NUMBERS CAN TELL YOU A LOT.

 According to Robertson, there’s some rhyme and reason to the eight-digit code linked to each IKEA item.
 “While I was there, it was that the last two numbers would tell you what color the item was.
 So let’s say it ended in 40, it was blue.
 That would mean the 4 range was blue, so 41 might be light blue and 42 would be dark blue.”

 Many of the names have meaning, too.
-According to Collins at the New Yorker, “traditionally, the names of IKEA’s bookcases derive from different occupations; curtains are given names from mathematics; and bathroom products are named for lakes and rivers.”
+According to Collins, “traditionally, the names of IKEA’s bookcases derive from different occupations; curtains are given names from mathematics; and bathroom products are named for lakes and rivers.”

 15. THEY WITNESS A LOT OF ARGUMENTS.

 “If you really wanna test your relationship, go through IKEA and buy something,” says Jana.
 “I guess they just get stressed and overwhelmed that the store’s so big.
 I had a couple trying to make a decision on a rug and he was mad and she was on verge of tears.
 Then we were out of the rug they wanted, which made it even worse.”